 Josephine received her Bachelor of Arts in 1996 (summa cum laude) and her law degree in 2001, both from U.C.
 Berkeley.
 She passed the unconscionably long, three-day bar exam.
 Never one to give up on her dreams, no matter the challenge, Josephine then moved to New York City at the age of 28 to begin professional training as a modern dancer, culminating 10 years later in performances with members of the Martha Graham Dance Company.
 Once again, she drew on her growth-mindset to push beyond difficulty and excel in her new field.

-Josephine’s achievements reinforced her conviction that performance excellence – both on stage and in the classroom – is more than raw, innate ability; emotional strength and strategic practice play a much larger role than commonly held.
+Josephine’s achievements reinforced her conviction that performance excellence – both on stage and in the classroom – is more than raw, innate ability; emotional regulation and strategic practice play a much larger role than commonly held.
 Based on these insights, as well as thousands of hours of coaching test preparation and her ongoing research into developmental and educational psychology, performance training, and neuroplasticity, Josephine created a successful and dynamic learning model emphasizing self-awareness, resilience, and deliberate practice.
-With over 17 years of test preparation experience, she is a highly sought-after mentor throughout Manhattan and Brooklyn.
+With over 20 years of strategic problem solving experience, she became a highly sought-after mentor throughout Manhattan and Brooklyn, working with high-performing students from the city’s most competitive schools.